atxsinn3r/VulnCases/Windows Unicode Overflow/README.md

 # Windows Unicode Overflow

 This is an example of a buffer overflow due to the use of MultiByteToWideChar.
-This function is often used to convert a C string to unicode, and that implies each character expands to two bytes.
+This function is often used to convert an ANSI string to unicode, and that implies each character expands to two bytes.
 For example, this is 'A' in hex:

 ```